The Go-Betweens: 1983–1989

 The Go-Betweens returned to the UK and recorded their second album, Before Hollywood (May 1983), with John Brand producing, at the International Christian Communications studio in Eastbourne.
 It established them as cult favourites while "Cattle and Cane" was released as a single and was "[a]rguably the band's absolute highlight of its earliest years".
-In Australia the song had exposure on the national broadcaster, Australian Broadcasting Corporation (ABC), pop music TV series, Countdown.
-Their tracks were played on ABC's alternative rock radio station Triple J—although mainly heard in the Sydney region at that time.
-Despite the consistent critical acclaim their recordings garnered both in Australia and overseas, The Go-Betweens were mostly ignored by Australian commercial pop radio and never gained a broad national audience.
-Before Hollywood was described as "more world-weary [...] full of deceptively simple yet accomplished songs".
+In Australia, the song had exposure on the national broadcaster Australian Broadcasting Corporation (ABC)'s iconic pop music TV series Countdown.
+Their tracks were played on ABC's alternative rock radio station Triple J—although mainly heard only in the Sydney region at that time.
+Despite the consistent critical acclaim their recordings garnered both in Australia and overseas, the Go-Betweens were mostly ignored by Australian commercial pop radio and never gained a broad national audience.
+Before Hollywood was described as "more world-weary ... full of deceptively simple yet accomplished songs".

 Robert Vickers joined on bass guitar in late 1983—freeing McLennan for lead guitar work.
-Their next album Spring Hill Fair (September 1984) was produced by Brand with Robert Andrews and Colin Fairley, for Sire Records.
+Their next album, Spring Hill Fair (September 1984), was produced by Brand with Robert Andrews and Colin Fairley for Sire Records.
 The album was acclaimed as "the sound was bolder and more confident", while "Man O' Sand to Girl O' Sea", "Bachelor Kisses" and "Part Company" were issued as singles.
 In 1985, the band signed with True Tone Records distributed by PolyGram.

-Liberty Belle and the Black Diamond Express, released in March 1986 on Beggars Banquet Records, received favourable reviews, and showed the band gradually moving towards a smoother and more contemporary sound, while retaining elements of their idiosyncratic early style.
+Liberty Belle and the Black Diamond Express, released in March 1986 on Beggars Banquet Records, received favourable reviews, and showed the band gradually moving towards a smoother and more contemporary sound while retaining elements of their idiosyncratic early style.
 McFarlane claims "[it] remains the band's most cohesive and finely crafted statement".
-"Spring Rain" (February) and "Head Full of Steam" (June) were released as singles with "Spring Rain" reaching the Australian Kent Music Report Singles Chart Top 100.
+"Spring Rain" (February) and "Head Full of Steam" (June) were released as singles, with "Spring Rain" reaching the Australian Kent Music Report Singles Chart Top 100.